zaproxy/zaproxy-website/site/content/faq/how-can-you-use-zap-to-scan-apis.md

 There are various options:

+  * If your API has an OpenAPI/Swagger definition then you can import it using the [OpenAPI add-on](/docs/desktop/addons/openapi-support/).
-  * If your API has a WSDL then you can import this using the 'SOAP Scanner' add-on available from the [ZAP Marketplace](/addons/)
+  * If your API has a WSDL then you can import it using the SOAP Scanner add-on.
-  * If you have a list of endpoint URLs then you can import these using the 'Import files containing URLs' add-on available from the [ZAP Marketplace](/addons/)
+  * If you have a list of endpoint URLs then you can import these using the [Import files containing URLs add-on](/docs/desktop/addons/import-urls/).
   * If you have regression tests for you API then you can proxy these through ZAP

-  * If your API is defined using OADF / Swagger then theres a stand alone tool attached to [Issue #2034](https://github.com/zaproxy/zaproxy/issues/2034) which takes a URL for an OpenAPI definition and issues the relevant requests to explore it.
-It can be easily proxied and works well with ZAP.
+The add-ons are available from the [ZAP Marketplace](/addons/).

 Once ZAP knows about the URL endpoints it can scan them in the same way as it scans HTML based web sites.